silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/00_Pages/08_Batch_Actions.md

 # Batch actions

- To restore, publish, unpublish or archive multiple pages, you can use the Batch actions tool in the **Pages** section.
+ To publish, unpublish or archive multiple pages, you can use the Batch actions tool in the **Pages** section.

 ## Publishing multiple pages